I'm a title. Click here to edit me.

 I also want to encourage people to sew by giving lessons, by example, by living my philosophy.
 By selling our own clothes, we are reducing pollution, global warming, sweatshop abuse, and at the same time having the joy of creation.

 I hope that Make It can shine a light on how we all make a difference.￼￼￼￼

 Ruth moved from the Huon Valley in Southern Tasmania in 2018.

-As a self-published author you will also be able to purchase Ruth’s books.
-“Wentworth’s Country” or “Tibby’s Day Out”.
+Ruth is also a self-published author.
+You can browse and purchase her books, “Wentworth’s Country” or “Tibby’s Day Out”.
 These books reflect on Ruth’s time in the Gibson Desert on the Ngaanyatjarra Lands.

-Ruth will also stock a small range of natural fibre yarns, needles and crochet hooks and books.
+Ruth also stocks a small range of natural fibre yarns, needles and crochet hooks and books.